🔼The name Alexander in the Bible

 The first segment comes from the verb αλεξω (alexo), meaning to ward or keep off, turn away or aside (Liddell and Scott — An Intermediate Greek-English Lexicon).
 This verb is not used in the Bible but it is common in Homer and Herodotus.

-Some other compound words that contain this verb are: αλεξητης (alexetes), meaning averter; αλεξημα (alexema), meaning a defence or remedy; αλεξαιθριος (alexaithrios), meaning screening from chilled air.
+Some other compound words that contain this verb are: αλεξητης (alexetes), meaning averter; αλεξημα (alexema), meaning a defense or remedy; αλεξαιθριος (alexaithrios), meaning screening from chilled air.
 And the list goes on.

 The second part of the name Alexander comes from the common Greek word ανδρος (andros), meaning of man: